svetzal/TextAdventureKata/README.md

 The `Game` project contains the console executable for the game, and a class that uses the Engine to construct a hand-crafted 5 room dungeon.

 All in all, I spent about 4 hours on this through January 2020.
 It runs on any platform that supports DotNet Core 3.

+## Running the Game

+You must have [DotNet Core 3.x](https://dotnet.microsoft.com/download/dotnet-core/3.1) installed on Windows, MacOS, or Linux.

+At this time, there are two ways you can proceed:

+1. Open the `TextAdventure.slm` file in Visual Studio or Jebrains Rider.
+Make sure `Game` is selected as your Startup Project, and run.

+2. Using the command-line, type `dotnet run --project Game`